solyakin/solyakin/README.md

 A UI developer with interest in web accessibility and responsiveness.

 - 🌱 I’m currently learning nodejs, express and mongoDB.
-- 👯 I’m looking to collaborate on open source and building of amazing products.
+- 👯 I’m looking to collaborate on open source projects and building of amazing products.
 - 🤔 I’m available for any front end/ UI engineer role.
 - 💬 Ask me about ...
 - 📫 How to reach me: solomon.akinlade19@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: chekc my pinned repos.
+- ⚡ Fun fact: check my pinned repos.

 let connect on twitter @harkinladey